Use this file to discover all available pages before exploring further.

 What happens if my enrollment token expires?

 Enrollment tokens expire after 1 hour.
-If the token expires before you run the CLI command, click the context menu (three dots) next to the gateway and select Re-enroll to generate a new token.
+If the token expires before deployment, open the gateway’s detail page and click Show deploy command to generate a new one.

 Where are gateway credentials stored?